la2050/archive/_projects/2015/rootdown-la-youre-gonna-wanna-eat-your-veggies.md

   HOW WILL YOUR PROPOSAL IMPROVE THE FOLLOWING “LIVE” METRICS?
 Percentage of residents receiving coordinated healthcare services (Dream Metric): '0'
   HOW WILL YOUR PROPOSAL IMPROVE THE FOLLOWING “LIVE” METRICS?
 Percentage of tree canopy cover (Dream Metric): '0' 'DESCRIBE IN GREATER DETAIL HOW YOU WILL MAKE LA THE HEALTHIEST PLACE TO LIVE: ': "RootDown LA puts youth at the forefront of local food systems change in South Los Angeles.
 Our replicable model for building Youth-driven Neighborhood Food System Sites has youth building demand for, and creating supplies of, healthy food in their communities.
 Your vote helps our youth begin to develop their own for-profit healthy food ventures this year.\r\n\r\nPicture young people in your neighborhood – Mar Vista, Lennox, Hollywood? - running a local food business that could install your food garden, get your kids to eat their veggies, deliver produce to your door, and cater your next dinner party.
 In South Los Angeles, where RootDown LA (RDLA) works, much of this has already started to happen.
 South LA is notorious for its crime, poverty, and legendary food desert.
 The stories that get told less often are about our youth, and the tremendous asset they are to the community, when they are given opportunities to achieve.  \r\n\r\nImagine the end of a high school day.
 A bell rings and hundreds of energetic students loudly disperse.
 Nine student athletes, whose coach thinks healthy eating is a critical part of their training, head over to help in the school garden.
 They assist RDLA’s paid garden interns (graduates from the school), who are now working with Cal Poly students to develop systems to increase food production in urban gardens.
 Three other RDLA interns show up to harvest eggplants, and head to a nearby LAPD rec. center, where they run weekly cooking classes for younger kids.
 Two more RDLA interns stroll down a residential street near the school, and into an old home that hosts RDLA’s headquarters.
 They go out back and pull garden tools from a shed, then head to nearby homes, where in the past year, they have worked with these neighbors to design, build, and maintain their food gardens.
 Today, they’ll fix the irrigation system, trouble shoot nematodes, and deliver surplus produce to those neighbors who collect food scraps for the neighborhood compost program.
 Imagine a neighborhood food system that employed youth, brought neighbors together, increased the availability of local produce, and over time, helped improve neighbors’ health outcomes.
 Imagine young people, having an opportunity to get to know more precisely, their peers’, parents’ and neighbors’ complex barriers to healthy eating, so they could better address and dismantle those barriers.\r\n"
+  How can the LA2050 community and other stakeholders help your proposal succeed?:
+    - Money (financial capital)
+    - Volunteers/staff (human capital)
+    - Publicity/awareness (social capital)
+    - 'Infrastructure (building/space/vehicles, etc.)'
+    - 'Technical infrastructure (computers, etc.)'
+    - Community outreach
+    - Network/relationship support
+  How do you plan to use these resources to make change?:
+    - Engage residents and stakeholders
+    - Implement a pilot or new project
+    - Mobilize for systems change
+    - Create jobs for youth in South Los Angeles
+  Where will you be working?:
+    - South LA
+  How can the LA2050 community and other stakeholders help your proposal succeed?
+Specifics: >-
+    We welcome local colleges to develop research projects that can help us improve our food production processes and entrepreneurial activities.
+  How can the LA2050 community and other stakeholders help your proposal succeed?
+Other: '1' How can the LA2050 community and other stakeholders help your proposal succeed?
+Quality improvement research: '0' How can the LA2050 community and other stakeholders help your proposal succeed?
+Money (financial capital): '1' How can the LA2050 community and other stakeholders help your proposal succeed?
+Volunteers/staff (human capital): '1' How can the LA2050 community and other stakeholders help your proposal succeed?
+Publicity/awareness (social capital): '1' 'How can the LA2050 community and other stakeholders help your proposal succeed?
+Infrastructure (building/space/vehicles, etc.)': '1'
+  How can the LA2050 community and other stakeholders help your proposal succeed?
+Education/training: '0' 'How can the LA2050 community and other stakeholders help your proposal succeed?
+Technical infrastructure (computers, etc.)': '1'
+  How can the LA2050 community and other stakeholders help your proposal succeed?
+Community outreach: '1' How can the LA2050 community and other stakeholders help your proposal succeed?
+Network/relationship support: '1' How will your proposal improve the following “Live” metrics?:
+    - Access to healthy food
+    - Number of households below the self-sufficiency index
+    - Obesity rates
+    - Prevalence of adverse childhood experiences (Dream Metric)
-  Please list at least one major barrier/challenge you anticipate.
-What is your strategy for overcoming these obstacles?: >-
-    The biggest challenge to improving diets, is getting people to want to eat their veggies.
+    - Percentage of LA communities that are resilient (Dream Metric) Please list at least one major barrier/challenge you anticipate.
+What is your strategy for overcoming these obstacles?: >- The biggest challenge to improving diets, is getting people to want to eat their veggies.
 You can grow gardens, but if people aren’t in the daily habit